scikit-hep/azure-wheel-helpers/README.md

 ### Usage

+> Warning: Azure does not seem to recognize git submodules during the configure phase.
+Please copy the contents directly into your repository until this is resolved.

 This repository should be a git submodule, and should reside in `/.ci` in your project.
 To add it:

 ```bash